Crossover Pell Grant

 What is an academic year?

 Your loans and grants will be based off an “academic year”.
 An academic year is a period of 2 consecutive trimesters.
-For example, if you started your program in the Winter trimester, then your first financial aid award year would be for the Winter and Spring trimesters.
+For example, if you started your program in the Winter trimester, your first financial aid award year would be for the Winter and Spring trimesters.
 Your second academic year would then be for the Fall and Winter trimesters, and so forth.

 Why do I have different financial aid years for my loans and Pell (AKA a Pell Crossover)?